sankalptipnis/dotfiles/instructions/setup.md

     3. Mathematica

 ## App Setup
-Open (and sign into, if required) and configure remaining installed apps
+Open (and sign into, if required) and configure remaining installed apps.